|Academics||University Research||University Outreach||Diversity||Institutional Research and Assessment|

 Initial allegations should be reported to the Dean(s) of the college(s) or school(s) in which the alleged misconduct occurred.
 The Dean(s) must immediately report such allegations to the Associate Provost and Vice President for Research.
 If the Associate Provost and Vice President for Research have possible conflicts of interest, the allegations shall be referred to the Provost and Vice President for Academic Affairs.
 In the event of such conflict, "Provost and Vice President for Academic Affairs" shall be substituted for "Associate Provost and Vice President for Research" hereinafter.

-The Associate Provost and Vice President for Research shall informally review any allegation of scientific misconduct, confer with the appropriate Dean(s) and University administrators, and determine whether the allegation warrants initiation to the inquiry process.
-The Associate Provost and Vice President for Research shall discuss with the person making the allegations (hereafter referred to as the complainant(s)) the University's scientific misconduct policies and procedures.
-If the complainant(s) chooses to make a formal allegation and the Associate Provost and Vice President for Research determine that the allegation warrants initiation to the inquiry process, the inquiry shall be initiated immediately.
+The Vice President for Research shall informally review any allegation of scientific misconduct, confer with the appropriate Dean(s) and University administrators, and determine whether the allegation warrants initiation to the inquiry process.
+The Vice President for Research shall discuss with the person making the allegations (hereafter referred to as the complainant(s)) the University's scientific misconduct policies and procedures.
+If the complainant(s) chooses to make a formal allegation and the Vice President for Research determines that the allegation warrants initiation to the inquiry process, the inquiry shall be initiated immediately.

-In order to effectively follow through with any allegations of misconduct, the identity of the complainant(s) must be revealed to the Associate Provost and Vice President for Research.
-Where the complainant seeks anonymity, the Associate Provost and Vice President for Research shall operate in such a way as to maintain that anonymity to the degree compatible with accomplishing the initial reviews.
+In order to effectively follow through with any allegations of misconduct, the identity of the complainant(s) must be revealed to the Vice President for Research.
+Where the complainant seeks anonymity, the Vice President for Research shall operate in such a way as to maintain that anonymity to the degree compatible with accomplishing the initial reviews.
 However, such anonymity cannot be assured.
 Further, anonymity of the complainant is neither desirable nor appropriate where an inquiry is instituted.